-Between Types and correctness of ratings.
-Recall that the bottom row of Figure 2 indicates the participant type (A, AB, B) and that columns are sorted by participants with the most correct to least correct rating, from left to right.
+Between types and correctness of ratings.
+We did not statistically re-analyze our data based on these types, as our typology was determined post-hoc.
+However, a qualitative inspection suggests correlations between types and how correct their ratings are likely to be.
+Recall that the bottom row of Figures 2 and 3 indicates the participant type (A, AB, B) and that columns are sorted by participants with the most correct to least correct rating, from left to right.
 Not surprisingly, almost all Type B people are clustered on the left side, i.e., those with the most correct ratings.
-Types AB tended towards the middle, and Type A tended towards the right (least correct) side, although the correlation appears much weaker.
+Types AB tended towards the middle, and Type A tended towards the right (least correct) side.

-Correlation of types to formal technical training.
+Between types to formal technical training.
 Some of our participants were trained as computer scientists and engineers.
 Most - but not all - of those fell into the Type B category.
 Similarly, most Type A people were in non-technical fields, with AB being a mix.
 However, this correlation was not perfect.
 For example, two of the nine Type A people were either computer scientists or engineers.